 Good night: Buenas noches

 Thank you: Gracias

 Do you speak English?: ¿Hablas Inglés?

 You can’t visit Barcelona without experiencing Spain’s world famous Sagrada Familia Basilica.
-Designed by Gaudi, it has been under construction for a whooping 135 years.
+Designed by the Spanish architect Antoni Gaudí, it has been under construction for a whooping 135 years.
 It’s forecasted to be completed by 2026, but even unfinished, the basilica is an absolute masterpiece.
 I would recommend doing the audio tour as well as paying a bit extra to climb to the top.
-The views of the city from the balcony are spectacular and it’s definitely earned its spot on the list of the best things to see in Barcelona.
+The views of the city from the balcony are spectacular and it’s definitely earned its spot on this 3 day Barcelona itinerary.

 Make sure to buy tickets in advance, especially in the on-season when the basilica is likely to sell out.
 You can buy tickets here.

-Another of Gaudi’s masterpieces, Park Guell is one of my favorite places in the city and definitely one of the best things to see in Barcelona.
+Another of Gaudi’s masterpieces, Park Guell is one of my favorite places in the city and definitely one of the best things to see on a 3 day Barcelona itinerary.
 The most famous part of the park, with the colorful benches and mosaics, costs €10 for an entrance ticket.
 Make sure you buy these tickets in advance because the park will sell out, especially in the high season.

 If you want to see more of Park Guell, there is a large part of the park that is free-to-enter and open to the public.
 You’ll be rewarded with a spectacular view of Barcelona if you hike to the top!

 Picasso famously harbored a deep love of Barcelona, so it’s fitting that the 4,251 works of his permanent collection ended up in the city that he loved most of all.
 The Picasso Museum is very beautiful and his works are displayed expertly by time period and style.
 If you don’t know much about art, like myself, I would strongly suggest investing in the audio tour to learn a bit more about his paintings and Picasso himself.